 Coffee is the leading export crop and the source of livelihood for more than 120,000 families in Honduras.
 The crop covers more than 300,000 hectares and creates at least one million jobs every year.

-Similar to other agricultural products, coffee production faces challenges in terms of productivity, which affects the profitability of producing families, which is why the Project “Maximizing Opportunities in Coffee and Cocoa in the Americas” (MOCCA), together with BECAMO, have established a partnership that benefits 2,600 producers with access to training, as well as financing and certified planting material that aims to improve their productivity.
+Similar to other agricultural products, coffee faces challenges in terms of productivity, which affects the profitability of producing families.
+To address this, the Project “Maximizing Opportunities in Coffee and Cocoa in the Americas” (MOCCA), together with BECAMO, have established a partnership that benefits 2,600 producers with access to training, as well as credit line and certified planting material that aims to improve their productivity.